Privacy Policy

 We will only retain your personal information for as long as reasonably necessary to fulfil the purposes we have collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.

-Most account records are usually retained for 6 years after your account has been closed.
+Most account records, including records relating to payments you make, are usually retained for 6 years after your account has been closed.

 We may retain your personal information for a longer period if we need to (and it is in our legitimate interest) and/or the law says we have to.